This post may contain affiliate links. Please read my disclosure for more information.

 The mountain of clutter you face didn’t spring up overnight from an undersea volcano.
 It grew step by step, as you acquired things but never stopped to consider the growth of the mountain.

-It is important to learn ways to minimize clutter, but it is equally important to learn how to stop clutter in the first place.
+It is important to learn ways to minimize clutter, but it is equally important to learn how to prevent clutter in the first place.

 Imagine if you ran other aspects of your life this thoughtlessly.
 Do you eat until you explode?
 Do you keep on putting coins in the parking meter after you’ve paid for the time you need?
 Of course not!